Just-Some-Plugins/AutoRepo-Worker/README.md

 This script is designed to get around the limitation in GitHub building where an action in one repository cannot be triggered by another repository.
-This limitation combined with the inability to easily add action to a contribution-focused fork of a plugin makes it difficult to auto-build your fork for tester's to use.
+This limitation combined with the inability to easily add actions to a contribution-focused fork of a plugin (you would have to constantly remove them) makes it difficult to auto-build your fork for tester's to use.

 This worker script can receive webhooks from such forks, with a key stored in